 Commons Comics is a review blog of mostly new comics and graphic novels, with a particular focus on writers and artists that keep the genre diverse, whether in terms of gender, race, class, ethnicity, region, or another category.

 I originally came up with the title of the blog, Commons Comics, because it sounded nice and made some catchy alliteration with its host, Goshen Commons.
-I’ve kept the title since then because it truly reflects my belief in the worth of comics as a unique and uniquely powerful form of storytelling.
-As I said in an earlier post for the Elkhart Truth, I believe that comics and graphic novels are, in our visually obsessed time, the best genre for fostering a commons—a “public square,” a community gathering place—of storytelling and artistic expression that reflects, processes, imagines, and reimagines the past, present, and future of the so-called “human condition.”
+I’ve kept the title since then because it reflects my belief in the worth of comics as a unique and uniquely powerful form of storytelling.
+As I said in an earlier post for the “Elkhart Truth,” I believe that comics and graphic novels are, in our visually obsessed time, an ideal format for fostering a commons—a “public square,” a community gathering place—of storytelling and artistic expression that reflects, processes, imagines, and reimagines the past, present, and future of the so-called “human condition.”

 Put more simply, the comics I love most bring people together to tell and listen to stories in a way that no other format can.

 P.s.
 If you’re a fellow editorial nerd, please let me know if you find typos!
 I used to be a copyeditor, so I really do care, even if my eye for the details isn’t what it used to be.